Agile Project Management

-As the name suggests, the Agile project management allows teams to be better equipped to quickly change direction and focus.
-Software companies and marketing agencies are especially aware of the tendency for changes to happen from week-to-week.
+As the name suggests, the Agile allows teams to be better equipped to quickly change direction and focus.
+Software companies and marketing agencies are especially aware of the tendency for changes from project stakeholders to happen from week-to-week.
 The Agile methodology allows teams to re-evaluate the work they are doing and adjust in given increments to make sure that as the work and customer landscape changes, the focus also changes for the team.

 If you’re new to the Agile project management, it might look at first like a complex and difficult-to-manage system.
 But, whether you realize it or not, you’re already doing many of the things Agile requires.
 With a few tweaks, you’ll be on your way to shorter development cycles and smaller, more frequent product releases.

 Originally created for software development, the Agile approach to project management is quickly being adapted by more than just IT teams.
 Marketers, universities, the military, and even the automotive industry are also looking at the Agile methodology and other Agile frameworks to deliver innovative products in uncertain environments.
 Many organizations can benefit from Agile project management, and it’s simple to set up and utilize.

 In the software world, when a decision to build or further develop an existing technology is made, the end product may be hard to define.
 Agile allows for that ambiguity because of its flexibility to change direction on a project as work moves into the future.

 While you can take advantage of Agile software, books, or Agile coaches, each Agile team is unique, and understanding the basics can help you put together an Agile methodology that works for you and your team.

 Whitepaper: Agile Marketing for Creative Teams